-Bermuda was great weather-wise in that unlike the Caribbean, the air was cool, and the sun was warm.
+The trip to Bermuda was great weather-wise in that unlike the Caribbean, the air was cool, and the sun was warm.
 No sweating, no burning, just ice-tea and peace.
 It was perfect for two days, just cruising along in the open sea.

 The islands of Bermuda (or “the Bermudas”) were discovered in 1505 by Spanish sea captain Juan de Bermúdez.
 Renowned for its weather and beauty.
 Sitting alone, in the North Atlantic, just a scant 600 miles due east from Charleston, the British colony has recently enjoyed a revival of sorts.